Alimony Attorney Jacksonville, FL

 Rehabilitative alimony may be awarded to assist a party to establish self-sufficiency by seeking or continuing education, training, or work experience necessary to develop employment skills.
 This type of alimony requires a specific and defined rehabilitative plan and may be modified or terminated upon a substantial change in circumstances, noncompliance with the plan or completion of the plan.

 Durational alimony may be awarded when permanent alimony is not appropriate.
-This form of alimony provides an individual with economic assistance for a set period of time following a short or moderate-term marriage, and can be modified or terminated upon a change in circumstances, noncompliance, completion of the plan, or death.
+This form of alimony provides an individual with economic assistance for a set period following a short or moderate-term marriage and can be modified or terminated upon a change in circumstances, noncompliance, completion of the plan, or death.

-Need Help With A Child Support Attorney in Jacksonville FL
+Need Help From an Alimony Attorney in Jacksonville FL

-Our Child Support Attorneys in Jacksonville, FL at Hardesty, Tyde, Green & Ashton, P.A., are experienced in handling post-dissolution of marriage proceedings, such as: enforcement of child support and alimony, visitation, child custody, and enforcement of other rights under a Final Judgment of Dissolution of Marriage.
+Our Alimony Attorneys in Jacksonville, FL at Hardesty, Tyde, Green & Ashton, P.A., are experienced in handling post-dissolution of marriage proceedings, such as the enforcement of child support and alimony, visitation, child custody, and the enforcement of other rights under a Final Judgment of Dissolution of Marriage.